jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chords-from-melodies.md

 and it's perfect fifth on the 2nd string.
 These are two of the three notes of a major or minor triad chord.
 For the most part,
-a power chord is played on a scale tone will be "in tune" (diatonic).
+a power chord played on a scale tone will be "in tune" (diatonic).

 Another way to fill out melodies